-Wildlife awareness monitors are proposed to be permanent installations and are solar-powered.
+Wildlife awareness monitors are permanent installations that are solar-powered.
 Messaging on the signs can be customised, based on wildlife movements across the seasons, such as during breeding or Joey season.

-The monitors are installed with radars that detect speed as drivers approach.
-Depending on the driver's speed, one of the following two messages is displayed.
+The monitors are installed with radars that detect speed as vehicles approach.
+Depending on the vehicle's speed, one of the following two messages is displayed.

 - A smiling koala face is displayed when the driver is travelling at or below the posted speed limit.

 - A 'slow down' message is displayed if the driver is travelling above the speed limit.

-The purpose of the monitors is to alert drivers to their speed to improve road safety and reduce road kill, not to issue infringement notices.
+The purpose of monitors is to alert drivers to their speed to improve road safety and minimise the risk of animal strikes, not to issue infringement notices.

 If you would like to find out more about Wildlife Awareness Monitors, you can: